 Creative Writing is a practice-based discipline that encourages you to develop your own individual writing style.
 It helps you cultivate a creative and critical approach to a wide variety of writing, including fiction, non-fiction, poetry and drama (stage and screen).
 You’ll be taught in small workshop groups, where you get lots of individual feedback from fellow students and lecturers.

 You can study Creative Writing as part of a combined undergraduate degree.

-Our MA in Creative Writing offers you the chance to develop your writing and stimulate your imagination through intensive workshops and one-to-one supervision.
-This will lead to a dissertation in the genre of your choice: fiction, poetry, drama or creative nonfiction.
+You can also continue your studies in this fascinating subject area at postgraduate level.
+The MA in Creative Writing gives you the chance to develop your writing and it’s practical applications in the workplace.
+It will stimulate your imagination through intensive workshops and one-to-one supervision in a specialism of your choice.

 Take a look at some of our students' work.
 Please note that certain pieces may feature language that some may find inappropriate.